ox1d3x3/mem-booster/README.md

 ### To run the published app

-If you use the self-contained release build, no separate .NET runtime should be required.
+If you use the general release build, no separate .NET runtime required.

 For Portable install:
 - **.NET 8 Desktop Runtime**